About

 Where to Learn More

-For full definitions of filters and tags, and details on how the dataset was created, visit the Glossary page.
+For full definitions of filters and tags, and details on how the dataset was created, visit the Glossary.

 You can also download the full dataset for further analysis via the MediaRep repository.

-A methodological overview and academic publications resulting from the AGE-C project will be made available on the project Website.
+A methodological overview and academic publications resulting from the AGE-C project will be made available on the AGE-C Project Website.

 Get in Touch